After Eight Months, Apple Restores BlueMail to the Mac App Store

 Our company’s future is in jeopardy

 A Call for Unity Against the Biggest Tech Company

 If Apple has kicked you out of its App Store, used its developer guidelines to control your innovation, hijacked your store ranking, or (let’s be honest with each other) lied to you while it steals your technology, it’s time to talk.

 Rerouted to teams that didn’t respond for weeks, told outright that our app doesn’t run on macOS Catalina when we can prove it does, and given contradictory guidance from different teams within Apple, we found ourselves back at square one.
 BlueMail for Mac was live until June 2019.

 App Store Search Manipulation

-The problems outlined in Blix Inc. v.
-Apple Inc. amended complaint show that Apple has, at nearly every step, stacked the deck against competitors that offer quality alternatives to Apple’s default apps.
+The problems outlined in Blix v.
+Apple complaint show that Apple has, at nearly every step, stacked the deck against competitors that offer quality alternatives to Apple’s default apps.
 In short, Apple has crippled true competition for its default apps through a “thousand different cuts”.

 Apple’s Default Apps